 We're tying these two together to honor the Star Trek stamps of Micronesia.
 Both hit the market in 2008 and share interesting ties to the states.
 Located in the Caroline Islands in the western Pacific Ocean, Micronesia is an island nation which consist of over 600 islands unified into four states.
 As part of their special relationship with the United States, the United States Postal Service transports mail between the island states.
-In fact, Micronesia is even part of the United States ZIP code system and use our postage rates, making it easy for these stamps and US economic ties to manifest there.
-Besides all that, these stamps are visually amazing and worthy of collector respect.
+In fact, Micronesia is even part of the United States ZIP code system and uses our postage rates, making it easy for these stamps and U.S. economic ties to manifest there.
+Besides all that, these stamps are visually amazing and worthy of collections.

 "Live Long And Prosper" and "Star Trek Created By Gene Roddenberry" released by Antigua & Barbuda Postal Services in 2008

 At the same time the Federated States of Micronesia was releasing their sets, Antigua & Barbuda were celebrating Star Trek in a very similar fashion down in the Land of 365 Beaches.
 Something tells me Kirk would have done well on an away mission there.
 In the end, we can't vouch for how these stamps would fit into the prime directive, but it is fact that they (along the Micronesia stamps) are actual legal postage still honored today.

 We could continue this list but we've covered the main United States stamps and given you a taste of the international ones with a focus on the original series.
 There have been other efforts honoring the original and subsequent series, but we'll leave their story for another day.
 For now, we will simply say, "Live long and go postal" as you join us counting down to the sci-fi series' 50th anniversary celebration!